OWASP/www-chapter-nashville/index.md

 ![OWASP Nashville](./assets/images/logo.jpg)

 Although COVID has created unprecedented challenges for all of us, OWASP Nashville is alive and well!
-We will be meeting in October.
-See below for details!
+See below for details on our next event!

 The chapter leaders are [Mark Geeslin](mailto:mark.geeslin@owasp.org), [Joel Tomassini](mailto:joel.tomassini@owasp.org), [Brandon Evans](mailto:brandon.evans@owasp.org), and Casey Rosini.

+# Want to speak at a future meeting?

+We have a [CFP hosted by PaperCall.io](https://www.papercall.io/owasp-nashville).
+All talks are welcome that are germane to OWASP.
+We await your submissions!

 # Next Meeting / Event